History of Athens-Clarke County

 - 1928: Athens' first radio station, WTFI, begins broadcasting.
 The station eventually moves to Atlanta and is replaced in 1937 by WGAU, which still broadcasts today.

 - 1929: Sanford Stadium opens at the University of Georgia to host football games.

 - 1939: Athens purchases the Ware-Lyndon House, making it the first public building after City Hall.

 - 1948: The Georgia Museum of Art opens in its first location, the basement of Piedmont Library.

-- 1954: The U.S. Navy Supply Corps School moves from the New York Naval Yard to Athens.
-The school continues today to provide logistics training in the areas of supply, transportation, maintenance, and other logistics services for the Department of Defense and international personnel.
+- 1954: The U.S. Navy Supply Corps School moves from the New York Naval Yard to Athens, providing logistics training in the areas of supply, transportation, maintenance, and other logistics services for the Department of Defense and international personnel.

 - 1956: The city and county school systems merge.